Savage was commissioned lieutenant on 20 July 1758 and served aboard the Achilles 60, Captain Hon. John Luttrell during 1766-7.

 Savage commanded the Pomona 28 from the summer of 1789 through the Spanish Armament of 1790 until the end of the Russian armament in October 1791.

 In March 1794 he recommissioned the floating battery Albion 74, serving in the North Sea, and he presided over the court martial into the loss of the Reunion 36, Captain William Bayntun, on 7 December 1796.
 Under his command the Albion was herself wrecked in the Swin on 27 April 1797 having been positioned off Foulness to protect the River Thames, but then been driven ashore in a gale.
 The crew were rescued by the Astrea 32 Captain Richard Dacres, and the loss was attributed to the failure of the pilots who were ordered never to be employed again.
 His men were thereafter reassigned to the Lancaster 64 fitting out at Deptford, which ship almost immediately joined the Nore mutiny which broke out on 12 May.

-Savage joined the Warrior 74 shortly afterwards, going out to the Mediterranean where he served during the breakout of the Brest fleet on 25 April 1799 before leaving her after learning of his elevation to flag rank on 14 February.
+Savage joined the Warrior 74 shortly afterwards, going out to the Mediterranean before leaving in the spring of 1799 after learning of his elevation to flag rank on 14 February.

 Savage died in 1823.

 His address in his will was given as Westminster.
 He married Christine Plaistow at Westminster in 1766 and the couple had issue three sons.
 His wife died on 16 March 1810.